LauraEllingson/LitBae/README.md

 # LitBae

 LitBae is an app that allows users to search for books using Gutendex Api and Google Books Api.
-Books available through Gutendex will have download and share options.
+Books available through the Gutendex Api will have download and share options.
 The app also features login, where users can save titles from their search results into a library.
 Future upgrades will include the option to categorize the library and add reviews.

 Features